briankoser/antonio/README.md

 - [x] Display users that want a hardcoded game
 - [x] Display users that want a game (id input by user)
 - [x] For users that want the game, display games they are trading
+- [x] Display name of game when searched
+- [x] Slow calls to BGG, in accordance with TOS
 - [ ] Contact BGG to see if I can get an exception to TOS
 - [ ] Highlight games for trade that are close in price
 - [ ] Sort users by closest geographically